 Our position on this is that requiring the employee to pay the tax will lessen the effect of the reward.
 An analogy would be when a friend takes you to dinner for your birthday -- and then asks you to pitch in when the check comes!
 It dampens the spirit of the gift.

 The better solution for all involved is to ensure that the employee gets the full face value of the reward.
 In this case the income taxes are paid for, and thus offset, by the employer.
-This is done by “grossing up” the reward to include the taxes that the employee would otherwise have to pay for out of pocket.
+This is done by “grossing up” the employee reward to include the taxes that would have otherwise been paid out of pocket.